 Receipt Requirements: The landlord is required to provide a receipt for the security deposit in Massachusetts.
 The receipt must be given within 30 days to the tenant when the security deposit is paid or given to the landlord.
 The receipt must contain the amount of the security deposit received, the name of the recipient (and for whom, if an agent is receiving the same for the landlord), the date, and a description of the rented unit.
-The recipient must be signed by whoever is receiving the security deposit.
+The receipt must be signed by the person receiving the security deposit.

 Record-Keeping Requirements: Landlords are required to maintain a record of security deposits received including the following information:

 - A detailed description of any and all damage to the rental unit for which the landlord either accepted security deposit, returned it, or sued the tenant;

 - The date of the termination of the lease of the tenant who was charged for the damage; and

 - Details of whether repairs were made including the date, costs, and receipts therefor.